April 5, 2021

 Time, however, is money and so airlines should be seeking gains in efficiency and investing in experiences and solutions that will assure and encourage people to travel again:

-- · Equipping gate agents and cabin crew with augmented reality glasses to streamline boarding, relay health updates, help answer customer questions, (potentially) check for proof of vaccination, provide more personalized service, reduce contamination (hands-free) and even perform no-contact temperature
+- Equipping gate agents and cabin crew with augmented reality glasses to streamline boarding, relay health updates, help answer customer questions, check for proof of vaccination, provide more personalized service, reduce contamination (hands-free) and even perform no-contact temperature checks.

 While demand greatly depends on mass vaccination efforts, airlines can take steps to win back travelers.
 Immersive demonstrations of COVID safety are a good start, as is using XR to design novel cabin layouts for enhanced health and sanitation.
 Really, any digital solution focusing on the customer experience is relevant, including contextualized and personalized AR apps spanning airport navigation, flight information, the cabin experience (entertainment), and more.
 And don’t dismiss VR tourism as a temporary stop-gap measure: The pandemic has presented a chance for VR to become a valid form of alternative travel and carved a permanent place for the tech in tourism marketing.
 Indeed, a number of countries have rolled out VR marketing campaigns to prepare for the eventual recovery of their tourism industries.
 Airlines should do the same.

-Pre-coronavirus, Airbus, Boeing and others were tasked with maintaining and replacing clients’ aging fleets.
+Pre-coronavirus, Airbus, Boeing, and others were tasked with maintaining and replacing clients’ aging fleets.
 To this end – and to address increasing complexity and a growing talent exodus – aerospace companies were using AR for assembly and inspection (heads-up, hands-free superimposed instructions) and VR for new aircraft design and operator training.
-The above pressures haven’t let up: Aircraft manufactures are still expected to deliver around 1,100 new jets in 2021 and, at the same time, innovate new tech like improved jet propulsion systems and sustainable aviation fuels.
+Pressure hasn't let up: Aircraft manufactures are still expected to deliver around 1,100 new jets in 2021 and, at the same time, innovate new tech like improved jet propulsion systems and sustainable aviation fuels.
 They and other industry players cannot hope to do this or reduce aviation’s environmental footprint without the cost/time savings and freedom to experiment unleashed by immersive tech.